btcpayserver/btcpayserver-doc/docs/Development/GreenFieldExample.md

      "$BTCPAY_INSTANCE/api/v1/stores"  | jq -r .id)"
 ```

-## Create a new API get limiting permission only to read only on the new store
+## Create a new API key with limiting permissions on the new store, for example read only

-We can make a new specific permission for our new store:
+You can set specific permissions per user, for your new store:

 ```bash
 old_apikey="$apikey"
 permission="btcpay.store.canviewstoresettings:$store_id"